ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 be summarised into three basic groups: Denial of Service (DoS), degradation of accuracy, and false time, all of which in various forms apply to NTP.
-However, not all threats apply specifically to NTP directly, most notable attacks on time sources (§3.2.10) and L2/L3 DoS Attacks (§3.2.7) as both are outside the scope of the protocol, and the protocol itself cannot provide much in the way of mitigations.
+However, not all threats apply specifically to NTP directly, most notable attacks on time sources (section 3.2.10) and L2/L3 DoS Attacks (section 3.2.7) as both are outside the scope of the protocol, and the protocol itself cannot provide much in the way of mitigations.

 ## Denial of Service and Amplification